nirholas/fresh-start/README.md

 leak" repositories in circulation in April 2026, documented by Zscaler ThreatLabz, distributing Vidar and GhostSocks through a Windows executable.
 Use the official Claude Code CLI from Anthropic.

-## What came out of it

-The x402 work continues as [`nirholas/agenti`](https://github.com/nirholas/agenti), a wallet for AI
-agents: pay x402 APIs, receive USDC, on EVM and Solana, with MCP client support.
-Same idea, none of anyone else's code in it.

 ## License